LiveWorkPlay offers two distinct categories of support, and both are explained below:

 This is supported by our one to one matching initiative (pairing an individual we support with an interested member of the public) as well as Friday Night Meet-Ups, where we help coordinate small groups of disabled and non-disabled individuals to come together and enjoy different community activities in different parts of the city, every Friday, all year long.
 It could be dinner and a movie, or a hike along the canal.

 The phrase “Supported Independent Living” (also known by the acronym SIL) is used by many agencies and systems and may carry a different meaning than how it is delivered at LiveWorkPlay.
 For our purposes, this term is not a prescriptive model, it simply means helping the individual in the manner of their choosing for success in their home environment.
+What it does not mean: LiveWorkPlay is not a landlord (we do not own or rent any residential properties) and we do not operate group homes or provide supports that take place within group homes.

 This is not to say that we do not care if our members are not eating well, maintaining a healthy home, or managing their finances well.
 Our involvement in people’s lives usually results in positive change.
 But it is not our mission and not our job to expect people with intellectual disabilities to do more than other citizens, who do not have external regulation of their food, home, and finances.
 Our role is to help remove barriers that prevent people with intellectual disabilities from experiencing the community on an equal basis with other citizens.